ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 }
 ```

-Introduced pre-initialized constant responses to be used in `websubhub:Service` implementation
+Introduced pre-initialized constant responses to be used in the `websubhub:Service` implementation.
 ```ballerina
 import ballerina/websubhub;